CenturyLinkCloud/PublicKB/Network/dedicated-load-balancer-license-management.md

 ### Overview

 CenturyLink Cloud dedicated Load Balancers provisioned in a customer's environment are customer managed devices, which includes management of the vendor license.
-Dedicated Load Balancers are typically provisioned with a license with an expiration date of one year.
+Dedicated Load Balancers licenses are typically provisioned with an expiration date of one year.
 An expired license may impact functionality of the Load Balancer.
 To obtain a new license a [Support Request](../Support/how-do-i-report-a-support-issue.md) should be submitted.

 ### Audience